 - taking anti-acid medication for an extended period

-Most people can get enough vitamin B-12 from dietary sources.
-For those who cannot, a doctor may prescribe or recommend B-12 supplements.
-People can also get B-12 supplements from drug stores or choose between brands online.
+Most people can get enough vitamin B12 from dietary sources.
+For those who cannot, a doctor

-Most multivitamins contain vitamin B-12.
-People can take B-12 supplements in the form of oral tablets, sublingual tablets that dissolve under the tongue, or injections.
+People can take B12 supplements in the form of oral tablets, sublingual tablets that dissolve under the tongue, or injections.
 A doctor can provide advice on the correct dosage of this vitamin.